offlinezer0/Quillan-v4.2-repo/README.md

 All test were conducted on gpt models only currently other testing(private) is being conducted for more models (WIP)

-ACE v3 scaling factor: 4.69× uplift applied consistently across models.
+Quillan v3 scaling factor: 4.69× uplift applied consistently across models.

 Relative Lift: All models exhibit the same proportional gain (+369%), but final scores are capped at 100% maximum for comparability.